John Benington

-John E. Benington (December 31, 1921 – September 10, 1969) was an American college basketball coach.
+John E. Benington (December 31, 1921 – September 10, 1969) was an American basketball coach who was the head coach of the Michigan State Spartans at the time of his death.
+He had previously been the head coach for the Drake Bulldogs and Saint Louis Billikens.

+College playing career

+A native of Findlay, Ohio, Benington attended the University of San Francisco on a football scholarship after he finished his service in the United States Armed Forces during World War II.
+He was knocked out during his first game and decided to instead play on the basketball team.
+He played two seasons with the Dons, where he captained the squad that won the 1949 National Invitation Tournament.

+Coaching career

-The Findlay, Ohio native played college basketball for two seasons at the University of San Francisco, where he captained the squad that won the 1949 National Invitation Tournament under Pete Newell.
-He then became assistant basketball coach at Michigan State University (1950–1956) under Newell and Forddy Anderson.
+Benington was the assistant basketball coach at Michigan State University (1950–1956) under Pete Newell and Forddy Anderson.

-He served a combined 14 seasons as head men's basketball coach at Drake University (1956–1958), St. Louis University (1958–1965) and Michigan State (1965–1969).
+Benington served a combined 14 seasons as head men's basketball coach at Drake University (1956–1958), St. Louis University (1958–1965) and Michigan State (1965–1969).
 He led Saint Louis to four NIT appearances including the finals of the 1961 NIT where they lost to Providence.

+Personal life

+Benington was married and had nine children.

+Death

-Benington died of a massive heart attack at age 47 after jogging.
-He was found after hours in Jenison Fieldhouse by his wife and freshman coach.
+On April 11, 1969, Benington suffered a heart attack and was hospitalized for six weeks.
+He was determined to return to coaching full-time.
+On September 10, Benington was found dead on the floor of the coaches' lockerroom in Jenison Fieldhouse by his wife and freshman basketball coach.
+His cause of death was diagnosed as a massive heart attack.